frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 Some years ago, there were explorers in Alaska, and they discovered far back in the mountain a lake whose waters were always warm, even in the coldest winter months.
 You could catch plenty of fish there because the water was always cozy---cozy enough to swim in.

-This strange lake hundreds of miles from the ocean, that\'s far away back in the mountains, but somehow there was an underground channel that was constantly feeding it and keeping it warm.
+This strange lake hundreds of miles from the ocean, that's far away back in the mountains, but somehow there was an underground channel that was constantly feeding it and keeping it warm.

 It was a real oasis of warmth and life amid the desolation of the Arctic winter.

 Christ is like that lake.
-He\'s trustworthy.
-He\'s the fulfillment of His Father\'s promises.
+He's trustworthy.
+He's the fulfillment of His Father's promises.
 No matter how much this fallen world may cause us to suffer, no matter how cold the world may get, His love never weakens.
 His goodness never freezes over.

 We all just have to draw close to the light.
-He\'d bring a new warmth, a new light into our life.
+He'd bring a new warmth, a new light into our life.

 The apostles whom Our Lord calls "the light of the world" (Matt.
-5:14) were his friends.
+5:14) were His friends.
 He entrusted that light to them to spread to the whole world.
 He gave them a series of ideas.

 The apostles enlightened the world with the Gospel.
 Our Lord continues to want to spread the Gospel through a few people.
 Down through history, Our Lord has always counted on a small few to bring His light to the world, just as in Bethlehem: the Magi, the shepherds.

 Now we are called to bring that truth and light to a certain small group of people in this talk, in that Circle, in that recollection, in this retreat, little by little, functioning with small groups.

-If we are to be that light for others in all circumstances, we have to be close to Our Lord, taking care of our formation, those clear doctrinal ideas that Christ gave to His apostles, and He\'s now entrusted to us.
+If we are to be that light for others in all circumstances, we have to be close to Our Lord, taking care of our formation, those clear doctrinal ideas that Christ gave to His apostles, and He's now entrusted to us.

 He continues to be a light on the cross and in the tabernacle.
-Our job is to lead others to the light, so they don\'t get lost in the dark periods of their life.
+Our job is to lead others to the light, so they don't get lost in the dark periods of their life.

 If ever we go through a bit of a dark period, we know the light is always there.
 And we know the true light.

 Pope Francis has talked a little bit about the light that the world can offer us: flashing lights, but which are often "artificial lights."

 "Those lights," he says, "may be very bright."
-Sometimes they may seem to be brighter than the light of Christ, but they\'re somehow passive.
-They\'re bright like festive fireworks, he says, "bright like the flash of a camera" (Pope Francis, *Homily*, Sept.
+Sometimes they may seem to be brighter than the light of Christ, but they're somehow passive.
+They're bright like festive fireworks, he says, "bright like the flash of a camera" (Pope Francis, *Homily*, Sept.
 3, 2013).

 Instead, the light of Christ is meek.
-It\'s calm.
-It\'s a peaceful light.
+It's calm.
+It's a peaceful light.
 Our God is the God of peace.

 That light was there on the first Christmas night, without any pretense.
 It offers and gives peace.
 "My peace I give you, my peace I bring to you" (John 14:27).

-It\'s a meek light with the power of meekness.
-It\'s a light that speaks to the heart.
-It\'s also a light that offers the cross.
-It doesn\'t move us to run away from the cross.
+It's a meek light with the power of meekness.
+It's a light that speaks to the heart.
+It's also a light that offers the cross.
+It doesn't move us to run away from the cross.

 In the Preface of Christmas (III), it says, "Today in him a new light has dawned upon the world"---Christ is always bringing new light.
 "God has become one with humanity, and we have become one again with God."